wp-plugins/woocommerce-chainpay/readme.txt

 ChainPay automatically handles the exchange rate conversion and delivers your funds directly to your bank account - just like your existing payment provider!

-Sign up at https://portal.chainpay.com/account/signup to create your own account, and accept many new customers whilst saving on your payment gateway fees.
+Sign up at https://portal.chainpay.com/account/register to create your own account, and accept many new customers whilst saving on your payment gateway fees.

 Visit https://chainpay to learn how you can benefit from Bitcoin.

+This is the long description.
+No limit, and you can use Markdown (as well as in the following sections).

 == Installation ==

-Add the Plugin from wordpress.org/plugins or upload the latest from our Git repo.
+1. Ensure you have WooCommerce installed and enabled.
+2. Download the latest ChainPay plugin from https://github.com/ChainPay/WooCommerce-ChainPay/archive/master.zip
+3. Upload the Plugin from your Plugins center.

-Activate the plugin.
+4. Activate the plugin.

-To configure ChainPay, use the WordPress administration console and go to WooCommerce > Settings > Checkout > ChainPay.
+5. To configure ChainPay, use the WordPress administration console and go to WooCommerce > Settings > Checkout > ChainPay.

 You will need to provide an API Key from the ChainPay portal (https://portal.chainpay.com/), and also your Private Key.
 Once configured, you can Enable the Payment Gateway and you will now see Bitcoin as a payment option in your WooCommerce checkout!